-Infection is spread most often by children putting dirty toys in their mouth, so check your day care's cleaning practices.
-Teach your child to wash his or her hands before eating and after using the toilet.
-Keep your own children home if they are sick.
+Infection is spread most often by children putting dirty toys in their mouth.
+So, check your day care's cleaning practices.
+Teach your child to wash their hands before eating and after using the toilet.
+Keep your own children at home if they are sick.

 INFECTIONS AND GERMS

 Diarrhea and gastroenteritis are common at day care centers.
 These infections cause vomiting, diarrhea, or both.

 Ear infections, colds, coughs, sore throats, and runny noses are common in all children, especially in the day care setting.

 Children attending day care are at risk of getting hepatitis A. Hepatitis A is irritation and swelling (inflammation) of the liver caused by the hepatitis A virus.

 You can do a number of things to keep your child safe from infections.
 One is to keep your child up-to-date with routine vaccines (immunizations) to prevent both common and serious infections: